kuruwa2/ctf-writeups/HSCTF 6/Skywriting v2/Readme.md

 hsctf{iTs_sUpeR_obViouS}
 ```

-Also, I found out the intended [solution](solve.py) after the ctf ended.
+Also, I figured out the intended [solution](solve.py) after the ctf ended.